Resources for Adult Education and Literacy

 Partnership with Texas Workforce Commission | Spring Workshops | Digital Literacy Toolkit | Other Digital Literacy Resources | Mini-Grant Program | Connecting with Adult Literacy Providers | Free Professional Development | Adult Literacy Resources for Libraries | Contact

-The Texas State Library and Archives Commission has partnered with the Texas Workforce Commission (TWC) to expand library engagement with local Adult Education and Literacy (AEL) providers.
-The objectives of the project are:
+The Texas State Library and Archives Commission partnered with the Texas Workforce Commission (TWC) to expand library engagement with local Adult Education and Literacy (AEL) providers over a 15-month period in 2016-17.
+The objectives of the project were:

 - Develop tools and resources